Carmen Guerra-Garcia

 Biography

-Carmen Guerra-Garcia is the Charles Stark Draper Associate Professor of Aeronautics and Astronautics at the Massachusetts Institute of Technology (MIT), where she leads the Aerospace Plasma Group focused on the intersection of aerospace engineering, low temperature plasma technologies, and gas discharge physics.
+Carmen Guerra-Garcia is the Esther and Harold E. Edgerton Associate Professor at the Massachusetts Institute of Technology (MIT), where she leads the Aerospace Plasma Group focused on the intersection of aerospace engineering, low temperature plasma technologies, and gas discharge physics.
 She majored in Aeronautical Engineering from the Polytechnic University of Madrid (Spain) and obtained her SM and PhD degrees in Aeronautics and Astronautics from MIT.
 Prior to joining the MIT faculty, Guerra-Garcia worked as a research engineer in Boeing Research and Technology Europe and was a visiting researcher at Princeton University.
 Guerra-Garcia is the recipient of an NSF CAREER Award (2024), an Office of Naval Research Young Investigator Award (2021) and an International Fulbright Science and Technology Award (2009), amongst others, and her teaching and mentoring have been recognized by the Junior Bose Award for Excellence in Teaching (2024) and the Earll M. Murman Award for Excellence in Undergraduate Advising (2021).
 She is a member of the APS Gaseous Electronics Conference Executive Committee and the AIAA Plasmadynamics and Lasers Technical Committee.
 Guerra-Garcia’s current research spans from safety issues (interaction of lightning with aircraft and wind turbines) to plasma technologies for ignition, combustion, and chemical conversion, and combine multi-physics modeling, computation, and experimentation.